rdiez/Tools/WaitForSignals/README.txt

-WaitForSignals.sh version 1.03
+WaitForSignals.sh version 1.04

 This script waits for Unix signals to arrive.

-You can choose the action for each signal in the script source code:
+You can choose the action for each signal in the script source code below:
 - Print the received signal's number and name, and then exit.
 - Print the received signal's number and name, and then exit after a delay.
   This is useful for testing whether a process pipeline is quitting abruptly